PizzaWhisperer/drandjs/README.md

 drandjs is a Javascript library able to communicate with a public [drand](https://github.com/dedis/drand) network. drandjs can fetch *public* randomness from a node or a group of nodes and verify it in the browser. drandjs uses the pairing-based library [kyberJS](https://github.com/dedis/cothority/tree/master/external/js/kyber) from dedis to perform the verification locally.

-**NOTE**: This software is considered experimental and has NOT received a third-party audit yet.
+**NOTE**: This software was created under the supervision of [dedis](https://github.com/dedis) lab.
+It is considered experimental and has NOT received a third-party audit yet.
 Therefore, DO NOT USE it in production or for anything security critical at this point.

 ## Installation